graphql/graphql-spec/spec/Section 3 -- Type System.md

 }
 ```

-Valid operations must supply a nested field set for a field that returns
+Valid operations must supply a nested field set for any field that returns an
-an object, so this operation is not valid:
+object, so this operation is not valid:

 ```graphql counter-example
 {